msuperdock/agda-unused/README.md

 ## Global

-If the `--global` flag is given, we perform a global check, treating the given module as the sole entry point for the project.
-The publicly accessible items in the given module, both definitions and re-exports using `public`, are treated as the public interface of the project, and will not be marked unused.
+If the `--global` flag is given, we perform a global check.
+That is, the items in scope in the given module, both definitions and imports, are treated as the public interface of the project, and will not be marked unused.
 The publicly accessible items in dependencies of the given module may be marked unused, unlike the default behavior.
 We also check for unused files.

-To perform a global check on an Agda project, you may want to create a special module that imports and re-exports exactly the intended public interface of your project.
+To perform a global check on an Agda project, you may want to create a module that imports exactly the intended public interface of your project.
 For example:

 File `All.agda`:

 ```
 module All where

-open import A public
+import A
   using (f)
-open import B public
+import B
   hiding (g)
-open import C public
+import C
 ```

 Command: